-- The reach for print clients is based on the average edition circulation per publication.
-The data is obtained through the annual Impact Dashboard survey.
-MDIF encourages clients to use industry standards when reporting data, including applying a "multiplier" to a print publication's circulation to account for the fact that multiple people will read each copy sold.
-If a client operated multiple print titles, the total reach figures for the individual titles are calculated to form a combined print reach total for the client. - The reach for broadcast clients is based on estimated audience share and size provided by clients in the annual Impact Dashboard survey.
+- The reach for broadcast clients is based on estimated audience share and size provided by clients in the annual Impact Dashboard survey.
 Many clients conduct external research to obtain these figures, but the specific scope and methodology employed differ from country to country.
 Wherever possible, we encourage clients to use internationally recognized audience research firms.
 If a client operated multiple television and radio channels, the total reach figures for the individual stations are calculated to form a combined broadcast reach total for the client. - Online reach is derived from client websites and online broadcast platforms that provide news and general information coverage.
 In recent years, MDIF has worked with clients to ensure that Google Analytics-the industry standard for web analytics-is used across our portfolio.
 Nearly all of our clients are actively collecting data using Google Analytics.
-To assess the reach of an individual website we look at the median mdif media development investment fund monthly users (previously referred to as unique visitors) according to Google Analytics for the given year.
-One exception is the number of median monthly users of the sites of Polish media group Agora, for which the calculation is based on data collected through a publicly available internet audience measurement report by Research Gemius/PBI.
+To assess the reach of an individual website we look at the median monthly users (previously referred to as unique visitors) according to Google Analytics for the given year.
+For investments in Poland the calculation is based on data collected through a publicly available internet audience measurement report by Research Gemius/PBI.